-10. The following selection is inserted next after section eighty-seven of the Principal Act :---
+10. The following section is inserted next after

+section eighty-seven of the Principal Act:-

 87A.
-Whosoever procures, entices or leads away, or detains any female under the age of twenty-one years, whether with lher consent or not, with intent that he, or some other person, may have carnal knowledge of such girl, either within or without New South Wales, shall, notwithstanding that some one or more of the various acts constituting the offence may have been committed outside New South Wales, be liablle to imprisonment for fourteen years.
+Whosoever procures, entices or leads away, or detains any female under the age of twenty-one years, whether with her consent or not, with intent that he, or some other person, may have carnal knowledge of such girl, either within or without New South Wales, shall, notwithstanding that some one or more of the various acts constituting the offence may have been committed outside New South Wales, be liable to imprisonment for fourteen years.

-11. The following secttion is inserted next after section eighty-nine of the Principal Act :-
+11. The following section is inserted next after section

+eighty-nine of the Principal Act:-

 89A.
-Whosoever by means of any fraud, violence, threat, or abuse of authority, or by the use of any drug or intoxicating; liquor, procures, entices, or leads away or detainss any woman of or above the age of twenty-one years with intent that he, or some other person, may have carnal knowledge of such woman, either within or without New South Wales, shall, notwitthstanding that some one or more of the variouss acts constituting the offence may have been committed outside New South Wales, be liable to imprisonment for seven years.
+Whosoever by means of any fraud, violence, threat, or abuse of authority, or by the use of any drug or intoxicating liquor, procures, entices, or leads away or detains any woman of or above the age of twenty-one years with intent that he, or some other person, may have carnal knowledge of such woman, either within or without New South Wales, section ninety-one of the Principal Act:-

+Wales, shall, notwithstanding that some one or more of the various acts constituting the offence may have been committed outside New South Wales, be liable to imprisonment for seven years.

-12. The following sections are inserted next after section ninety-one of the Principal Act:-
+12. The following sections are inserted next after